13Purp/2DActionPlatformer/README.md

     -Platforms that are physics objects and thus, react to gravity and other Physics objects (such as the Player, Enemies, WindBullets, etc...)
     -While traveling at sufficiently high speeds, are capable of "hurting" Enemies on collision by calling their TakeDamage method

+Remaining functionalities before delving into level desing:

+	-Capability of player to sprint and cling onto edges of platforms while in a non-fighting state -Objects interactable by the player (Buttons, Doors, Levers, etc...)
+ 	-Dialog boxes
+  	-Dynamic lighting effects
+   	-More enemy types
+	-Possibly more bullet types
+	-Particle effects